 In order to estimate event occurrence frequencies at coarser time granularities, we obtain statistical information from the event stream which is similar to histograms.
 In order to construct an histogram on an attribute domain X, the data distribution τ of attribute X is partitioned into β (≥ 1) mutually disjoint subsets, called buckets.
 A uniform distribution is assumed within each bucket, i.e., the frequency of a value in a bucket is approximated by the average of the frequencies of all values in the bucket.
 The point in histogram construction is the partitioning rule that is used to determine the buckets.
 Various types of histograms have been proposed and used in several commercial systems.

-The most popular ones are the equi-width [19] and equi-height [19, 27] histograms.
-Equiwidth histograms group contiguous ranges of attribute values into buckets such that the widths of each bucket's range is the same.
+The most popular ones are the equi-width [19] and equi-height [19,29] histograms.
+Equi-width histograms group contiguous ranges of attribute values into buckets such that the widths of each bucket's range is the same.
 Equi-height histograms are partitioned such that the sum of all frequencies in each bucket is the same and equal to the total sum of all frequencies of the values in the attribute domain divided by the number of buckets.
-Another important class of histograms is the end-biased [18] histograms, in which some of the highest frequencies and some number of the lowest frequencies are explicitly and accurately stored in individual buckets, and the remaining middle frequencies are all grouped in one single bucket.
-Indeed, this type of histogram is the most suitable data structure for our count estimation algorithm, because, the experiments we conducted on real-life data show that the distribution of the distance between two occurrences of an event in a history tends to have high frequencies for some small distance values, and very low frequencies for the remaining larger values.
+Another important class of histograms is the end-biased [17] histograms, in which some of the highest frequencies and some number of the lowest frequencies are explicitly and accurately stored in individual buckets, and the remaining middle frequencies are all grouped in one single bucket.
+Indeed, this type of histogram is the most suitable data structure for our count estimation algorithm, because, the experiments we conducted on real-life data show that the distribution of the distance between two occurrences of an event in a history tends to have high frequencies for some small distance values. and very low frequencies for the remaining larger values.
 Therefore, we use end-biased histograms, in which some of the values with the highest and lowest frequencies are stored in individual buckets, and the remaining values with middle frequencies are grouped in a single bucket.
-Readers who are interested in further detailed information on histogram types, construction and maintenance issues are referred to [28], which provides a taxonomy of histograms that captures all previously proposed histogram types and indicates many new possibilities.
-Random sampling for histogram construction has also been widely studied, and several algorithms have been proposed and used in many different contexts in databases [7, 13, 16, 27].
+Readers who are interested in further detailed information on histogram types, construction and maintenance issues are referred to [31], which provides a taxonomy of histograms that captures all previously proposed histogram types and indicates many new possibilities.
+Random sampling for histogram construction has also been widely studied, and several algorithms have been proposed and used in many different contexts in databases [7,12,15,27,29].
 The aim of all these works is to use only a small sample of the data to construct approximate histograms that gives reasonably accurate estimations with high probabilities.

-3 Basic Concepts and Notation
+3. Basic concepts and notation

 This section includes the definitions of some basic concepts and the notation used throughout the paper.
-For ease of reference, a summary of the most frequently used notation is given in Table 3.1.
+For ease of reference, a summary of the most frequently used notation is given in Table 1.

 Notation Description

-\preceq finer than
+\preceq Finer than

-S_1 Base Stream
+S_1 Base stream

-S_g An Event Stream at granularity g
+S_g An event stream at granularity g

-$c{gg'}$ Transformation coefficient of the
+C {gg} ' Transformation coefficient of the

-transformation $S_g \to S{g'}$
+00 transformation $S_g \rightarrow S{g'}$

 d_i^g A distance of length i in S_g

 D_g Distance distribution of S_g